AUGUST 2016

 – A History of Singing

 Singing isn’t a means of projection, but an event of rendering the chant or song, becoming it, personifying it.
 In Indian traditional singing, such as folk singers of Rajasthan, the singers hands and arms will be very active.
 The shape of notes are physically drawn with the arms, and the end of a phrase is cut by the flick of a wrist.
 Within this tradition there is little separation between singing and moving, the song is supposed to be seen as well as heard.
 Singing is understood as a physical manifestation.
-The song transforms the body into a particular physical rhythm or melody, hence, the success of work songs.
+The song transforms the body into a particular physical rhythm or melody.

 This person also becomes a particular figure within a community; the one who knows the songs.
 Often this leads to, or is essential to, becoming a chief of ceremony.
 Such as the Irish Keener, who leads the funeral party through a lament, they become emotional guide, and in this particular case a conduit between the living and the dead.
 This kind of role acquires status and power within a community, which can be disagreeable.
-For example, keening became a female practice, but the church didn’t agree that women should be conduit between this world and the next and so banned the practice of keening leading to its extinction.
+For example, keening became a female practice, but the church didn’t agree that women should be conduit between this world and the next, they should not be spiritual leaders, and so banned the practice of keening leading to its extinction.

 ‘the mouth expands to widen its social horizon; broadening its reach’